 Nonprofits have ambitious missions that usually have little to do with making money.
-But to achieve their goals, they must generate financial support by telling their story.
+But to achieve their goals, they often must generate financial support by telling their story.

-A solid email marketing strategy is essential for every nonprofit organization, and the goal of this Email Marketing Playbook is to give you the knowledge, skills and tools to get the most out of your campaigns.
+A solid email marketing strategy is essential for every nonprofit organization, and the goal of this email marketing playbook is to give you the knowledge, skills and tools to get the most out of your campaigns.
 And we’ll be sharing plenty of nonprofit email marketing tips along the way!

 Let’s get started with the most important fundamentals of nonprofit email marketing.

 Constant communication with your supporters is the key to long-term success.
 As a nonprofit organization, you need to tell your story, and then include your partners and potential donors in the narrative.
 Show them that they are a part of your movement and that they matter.
 And guess what?
 Nonprofit email marketing campaigns are the ideal vehicle to make that connection.

 They let you: